WORKING TOGETHER TO PROTECT OUR INVESTMENT

 The Problem

-It is suspected that all, if not the majority of leases contain a ground rent clause which sees the ground rent increase every five years in line with inflation.
 Over time, lenders have updated their lending criteria and have taken a negative view of this clause, deeming the five year review period unusually high.
-As a result, our potential buyers struggle to find mortgage providers and many sales have collapsed.
+As a result, our potential buyers struggle to obtain mortgages and many sales have collapsed.

 While there are still some specialist lenders that are willing to lend, they will do so at high interest rates and require large deposits, narrowing our pool of potential buyers.
-We are also increasingly finding it difficult to find willing lenders.
-As a result, some estate agents are looking for cash buyers but are significantly dropping the asking price to achieve a sale, especially when there are multiple flats on sale at once.
-Flats are selling for less than what we paid for them.
+We are also increasingly finding it difficult to find willing lenders at all and some leaseholders have even struggled with remortgaging their existing mortgages.

 While the ground rent issue is a primary barrier to sale, we've explored our other barriers to sale here.